-116. During vaccination of the patients, aerosols of the GMOs could be released into the clinical facility, but the amount would be expected to be very small and there is currently insufficient evidence for dengue transmission through aerosols (Section 3.7.4).
+116. During vaccination of the patients, aerosols of the GMOs could be released into the clinical facility, but the amount would be expected to be very small and there is currently insufficient evidence to indicate that dengue transmission occurs through aerosols (Section 3.7.4).